German language in the United States: American German

+Standard American German

 What here is referred to as Standard American German is a mix of historical words, English loan words, and new words which together are found in the German language used by non-Amish nor Mennonite descendants.
 The study of the German language in the United States was suppressed during World War I, but has since regained coverage by major universities, most notedly at the University of Kansas from scholars such as William Keel, the Max-Kade Institute of German-American Studies of the University of Wisconsin–Madison and George J. Metcalf from the University of Chicago.
 While towns may have differing grammatical structures and sometimes pronunciations as influenced by the first immigrant families, their regions, and consequent contact with English, there is no set in stone official grammatical syntax of the American German variety of German and so when taught, that of standard German from Germany is used.
 Despite the lack of such stabilized syntax, communication is still possible.
 One speaker might recognize however, that another may be from another community, town, or area.

 Selected phrases

 General American German nouns

 These nouns have been found in all regions of the United States and are not exclusive to any particular region.
-While English loanwords are found for a number of reasons including the lack of certain objects (such as Truck) in pre-20th century German, dialect leveling is also found throughout regions where German is still found.
+Some English loanwords are found via cultural diffusion with English speaking populations and often were introduced given the lack of certain objects (ie. der Truck) in pre-20th century German.
+Dialect leveling is also found throughout regions where German is still found.
 Though previous studies have tried to pinpoint certain words to specific locations such as Stinkkatze with Texas German dialects, further research has since found these words in use extending beyond their originally perceived regions.
-For example the following varieites of Stinkkatze / Stinkkatz' / Stinkkotz / Stinkchaatz (Swiss-German speaking communities) have been found in many midwestern states reaching to Texas.
-Dialect leveling proves the creation of such a list often difficult.
+For example the following varieties of Stinkkatze / Stinkkatz' / Stinkkotz / Stinkchaatz (Swiss-German speaking communities) have been found in many midwestern states spanning to Texas.